Durham Arts Council

-What gallery space is available at Durham Arts Council?
+What gallery space does the Durham Arts Council program?

 Who decides what exhibits are shown?